See also

 |

-Figure 5: secure with tegadermTM so that IV site is visible |
+| Figure 5: secure with TegadermTM so that IV site is visible |

 Figure 6: Strap so that joint is immobilised, but avoiding tapes being too tight |

-- Running a 'drug line' (3-5ml/hr of Sodium Chloride 0.9%) through the cannula may keep it patent for a longer period of time
+- Running a 'drug line' (3-5 mL/hr of sodium chloride 0.9%) through the cannula may keep it patent for a longer period of time

 Difficulty with IV insertion

-Each clinician should have a maximum of 2 attempts before escalating.
+- Each clinician should have a maximum of 2 attempts before escalating

-Strongly consider ultrasound assistance, if available, after 3-4 attempts
+- Strongly consider ultrasound assistance, if available

-For emergency advice and paediatric or neonatal ICU transfers, see
+For emergency advice and paediatric or neonatal ICU transfers, see Retrieval Services

 See video

-Last updated September, 2019
+Last updated September 2025